 Held on Sunday-before-Labor-Day, the micro battles (1 and 3 lb classes) event at Robot Battles at DragonCon grew over the years in competitors while shrinking in schedule, turning into a single-elimination, no rumbles affair.
-That means half of the bots entered get exactly one fight: less than ideal odds for me considering I had exactly one win over the course of like ten events.
+That means half of the entered bots get exactly one fight: less than ideal odds for me considering I had just one win over the course of like ten events.
 So, it’s time to go big(-ger).
 Big enough to put me into the 12 and 30 lb fights on Labor Day!

 The concept started, as usual, with sourcing motors too big to be useful in a 3 lb.
-Normally I’d shove them into a Big Data anyways and call it a day2, except this turned out to be a physical impossibility and w-wait… why am I still thinking beetles?
+Normally I’d shove them into a Big Data anyways and call it a day†, except this turned out to be a physical impossibility and w-wait… why am I still thinking beetles?

 These Maxon gearmotors each comprise a 25 W EC-Max 22 sensored brushless motor coupled to a 19:1 GP 22 HP (“high power”) planetary gearhead.
 I scored four plus a spare motor (no gearhead) at an average of $45 each.

 Now, “too big for beetle” doesn’t automatically mean I can go up to the next weight class.
-The gap between 3 lb and 12 lb—a factor of 4—is the biggest change in scale between any two adjacent weight classes in US combat robots3.
+The gap between 3 lb and 12 lb—a factor of 4—is the biggest change in scale between any two adjacent weight classes in US combat robots‡.
 Compared to the pair of 550-ish drill motors commonly used by many successful 12 lb DragonCon robots, my 22 mm diameter Maxons look positively puny.
 I mean look at them compared to the Standard RageBridge 2.